3. EE 0 - Single Site Run

 Warning

 with by-layer files.
-For outputs that are only availale by layer, (i.e.
+For outputs that are only available by layer, (i.e.

-LAYERDZ), the output is flagged as ‘invlaid’ in the output_spec.csv
+LAYERDZ), the output is flagged as ‘invalid’ in the output_spec.csv file.

 the extent of “Not enabling layer outputs for LAYERDZ”.
 This is true